 What To Look For In A Silk Pillowcase

 Like most people, you’re probably used to buying cotton sheets.
-You look for the thread count, the type of cotton used, etc. But silk is different.
+So, you look for the thread count, the type of cotton used, etc. But silk is different.

 Silk has a different set of descriptors.